Foreign relations of India: North

 In 1998, India tested nuclear weapons which resulted in several US, Japanese and European sanctions on India.
-India's then defence minister, George Fernandes, said that India's nuclear programme was necessary as it provided a deterrence to some potential nuclear threat.
+India's then defence minister, George Fernandes, said that India's nuclear programme was necessary as it provided a deterrence to some potential nuclear threats.
 Most of the sanctions imposed on India were removed by 2001.
-India has categorically stated that it will never use weapons first but will defend if attacked.
+India has categorically stated that it will never use weapons first but will defend itself if attacked.

 The economic sanctions imposed by the United States in response to India's nuclear tests in May 1998 appeared, at least initially, to seriously damage Indo-American relations.
-President Bill Clinton imposed wide-ranging sanctions pursuant to the 1994 Nuclear Proliferation Prevention Act.
+President Bill Clinton imposed wide-ranging sanctions according to the 1994 Nuclear Proliferation Prevention Act.
 US sanctions on Indian entities involved in the nuclear industry and opposition to international financial institution loans for non-humanitarian assistance projects in India.
 The United States encouraged India to sign the Comprehensive Nuclear-Test-Ban Treaty (CTBT) immediately and without condition.
 The United States also called for restraint in missile and nuclear testing and deployment by both India and Pakistan.
 The non-proliferation dialogue initiated after the 1998 nuclear tests has bridged many of the gaps in understanding between the countries.